The WA Government provides concessions and rebates to eligible electricity customers supplied by Synergy or Horizon Power.

 Financial counsellors and consumer advocates are often employed by local community organisations and sometimes by local councils.
 To find one close to where you live, contact your local community legal centre or phone the Financial Counsellors’ Association of WA on 1800 007 007.

-If you are at risk of disconnection due to financial hardship, you may be eligible for assistance under the WA Government’s Hardship Utilities Grant Scheme (HUGS).
+If you are at risk of disconnection due to financial hardship, you may be eligible for assistance under the WA Government’s Hardship Utility Grant Scheme (HUGS).

 A grant can be provided for up to 85% of the outstanding amount.
-The maximum amount that you can receive in any 12 month period is $495 (if you live south of Carnarvon) or $820 (if you live in Carnarvon or north of Carnarvon).
+The maximum amount that you can receive in a calendar year is $538 (if you live south of Carnarvon) or $891 (if you in Carnarvon or north of Carnarvon).
 Higher amounts apply if you are assessed as experiencing ‘exceptional circumstances of hardship’.

 All retailers who supply residential customers must have a financial hardship policy.
 This policy sets out in detail how the retailer will deal with issues of financial hardship.
 You can contact your retailer for a copy of their policy.